ysdn2019/Graduates-List/graduates/justine-beltran.md

 ---
 path: /work/cs-records
 graduate: Justine Beltran
-mainimg: /assets/work/Beltran_Justine_project2_web_main.png
+cover: /assets/work/Beltran_Justine_project2_web_main.png
-thumbnailimg: /assets/work/Beltran_Justine_project2_web_thumbnail.png
+thumbnail: /assets/work/Beltran_Justine_project2_web_thumbnail.png
 title: CS Records
 groupmembers:
-fields: Branding, Illustration, Packaging
+category: Branding, Illustration, Packaging
 mediumdimensions: vinyl prints
 description: Designing these vinyls came at a time when these ancient discs were starting to make a comeback.
 In anticipation of new music from a popular music artist, these designs came from love and passion for the arts.
 digitallink: